 Understanding Fire Safety and the Use of Foam Sheathing

 The Grenfell Tower tragedy was the worst building fire in London in recent memory.
 There have also been many concerns about fire safety and regulatory compliance at Grenfell Tower, including the lack of a working fire alarm system or sprinklers.
-With multiple fatalities and accusations of neglect, it is no surprise the accident investigation has turned into a full-blown criminal investigation.
-A key question being asked, even though U.S. codes were not involved, is: “Given all the concerns surrounding the Grenfell fire, does this event reflect code compliant performance in a way that should cause significant regulatory changes for construction in the U.S.?”
+With multiple fatalities and many accusations, it is no surprise the accident investigation has turned into a full-blown criminal investigation.
+Key question being asked, even though U.S. building codes were not involved, is: “Given all the concerns surrounding the Grenfell fire, does this event reflect code compliant performance in a way that should cause significant regulatory changes for construction in the U.S.?”

 One concern involves the performance of foam plastic insulated sheathing (FPIS) with different types of cladding.
 It is worth taking a look at both the important use requirements for FPIS and the extent of cladding options that are code compliant.
 Strictly conforming to the International Building Code (IBC) can help keep builders and designers from both overreacting to a tragedy like the Grenfell Tower fire and from perpetuating unsafe practices.